justinskolnick/arch-digital.github.io/about.md

 ---

-Arch Digital LLC is a software development consultancy based in Portland, Oregon, and specializling in development process and architectural maturity for Ruby on Rails applications.
+Arch Digital LLC is a software development consultancy based in Portland, Oregon, specializling in development process and architectural maturity for Ruby on Rails applications.

-## Team
+## Founder

 <div id='team'>
   <div class='bio'>